 - Maximize technological preparedness to provide solutions for community members with individual health concerns

-- Prepare Virtual Learning Term plans to implement, when and if needed by mandate
+- Prepare Virtual Learning Term and Hybrid plans to implement, when and if needed by mandate

 De-Densifying through use of both Wheeler Campuses